learnk8s/learnk8s.io/src/advancedKubectl/content.md

 ### Finding and installing plugins with krew

 Kubectl plugins lend themselves to be shared and reused like software packages.
-But where can you find plugins that are shared by others?
+But where can you find plugins that were shared by others?

-The [**krew**](https://github.com/GoogleContainerTools/krew) project aims at providing a unified solution for sharing and installing kubectl plugins.
+The [**krew**](https://github.com/GoogleContainerTools/krew) project aims at providing a unified solution for sharing, finding, installing, and managing kubectl plugins.
 The project refers to itself as a "package manager for kubectl plugins" (the name *krew* is a hint at [*brew*](https://brew.sh)).

-With krew you can browse, install, and manage kubectl plugins from the [krew index](https://github.com/GoogleContainerTools/krew-index) with simple commands:
+Krew is centred around an [index](https://github.com/GoogleContainerTools/krew-index) of kubectl plugins from which you can choose and install.
+Here you can see krew in action:

 ![](krew.cast)

-As you can see, krew itself is implemented as a kubectl plugin.
-That means, **installing krew** is as easy as installing any kubectl plugin, and you can find the instructions on its [GitHub page](https://github.com/GoogleContainerTools/krew/#installation).
+As you can see, krew itself is a kubectl plugin.
+That means, you **install krew** in essence like any other kubectl plugin.
+You can find the detailed installation instructions on the [GitHub page](https://github.com/GoogleContainerTools/krew/#installation).

 The most important krew commands are as follows: